 When it comes down to it, the FSF is basically all Steve’s fault - if you need someone to shout at at any time, he’s almost certainly the one to look for.
 After working with Ericsson for many years while watching his wife Helen (see below) set up a nursery, he decided he wanted some fun as well.

-Helen began life as, well, as a baby.
-But after she’d grown up (we’re whizzing through what would otherwise be a fairly involved biography) and had a couple of degrees to her name, she trained as a teacher and was a primary school teacher for some years.
+Helen avoided full-time work for many years, following her ambition to be a perpetual student.
+After a degree in Linguistics, Music and Astronomy (probably the only person to have studied this particular combination of subjects) she gained a D.Phil from Sussex in Experimental Psychology.
+At the grand old age of 28, she thought she'd better get a proper job, so completed a PGCE and became a primary school teacher.
 After the birth of her second child she opened her own nursery, which she managed for ten happy years.
-She was amongst the first to achieve Early years Professional Status (EYPS), and mentored students on early years courses at Brighton University.
-She has also been an early years Ofsted inspector.
+She was amongst the first to achieve Early Years Professional Status (EYPS), and tutored students on early years courses at Brighton University.
+She has also been a local authority EYFS advisor and an early years Ofsted inspector.